floroz/floroz/README.md

 TypeScript, JavaScript, Node.js, Express, React, Vue, Angular, HTML/CSS, Docker, Kubernetes, Helm, Redis, MongoDB, PostgreSQL.

 ### What I Do
 - **Full-Stack Development**: Proficient in creating rich user interfaces and interactive web applications using JavaScript/TypeScript and modern frameworks like React, Vue, and Angular.
 My expertise extends to HTML and CSS semantics, along with meta-frameworks like Next.js and Nuxt.js, enables me to deliver immersive user experiences.
-On the back-end, I work with Express, Node.js, Docker, and Kubernetes, applying my analytical skills to optimize performance and ensure reliability.
+On the back-end, I work with Express, Node.js, Docker, Helm Charts and Kubernetes, applying my analytical skills to optimize performance and ensure reliability.

 - **System Design & Architecture:** As a technical lead, I have driven successful architecture projects, implemented design systems, and created component libraries.
 My emphasis on clean, modular, and loosely coupled code promotes flexible and maintainable software architectures.